w4kfu/SkiOrDie/README.md

 Files uses the extension ".lzw", but the compression algorithm is LZSS !

-All images must be flip it horizontaly.
+All images must be fliped horizontaly.

 ## SPLASH.LZW